Table of Contents

-This area is one where the pour over is triumphant over the French press.
-Because the parts must be dissembled, cleaning a French press coffee maker is time consuming and not the easiest of processes.
-Additionally, you will need to clean the grounds out of the beaker which can be messy.
+This area is one where the pour-over is triumphant over the French press.
+Because the parts must be dissembled, cleaning a French press coffee maker can be time-consuming.

-Due to the cleaning process of the French press coffee maker, some would argue that it scores less points for convenience.
-On the other hand, many people feel that the overall the pour over brewing process is complicated and not beginner friendly.
+Due to the cleaning process of the French press coffee maker, some would argue that it scores fewer points for convenience.
+On the other hand, many people feel that the overall the pour-over brewing process is complicated and not beginner-friendly.

-Before we wrap up this article, here’s a quick recap the 10 main differences that we found between French press and pour over coffee.
+Before we wrap up this article, here’s a quick recap of the 10 main differences that we found between French press and pour-over coffee.